Childhood Cancer Heroes

 Learn More »

-Atlas is the most resilient and beautiful child with a content spirit.
-He’s extremely strong-willed and even a bit opinionated with very few words.
-His favorite movies are Finding Dory, Finding Nemo, Moana, Encanto, Coco and Lilo & Stitch.
-He loves his family and likes white cheddar Cheetos.
+Atlas was the most resilient and beautiful child with a content spirit.
+He was extremely strong-willed and even a bit opinionated with very few words.
+His favorite movies were Finding Dory, Finding Nemo, Moana, Encanto, Coco and Lilo & Stitch.
+He loved his family and white cheddar Cheetos.

 When Atlas was 8 months old, he fractured his arm.
 After a few casts, his parents noticed a mass on his wrist that wasn’t going away.
 Upon further examination, doctors found that he had a tumor that was eating away at his wrist bones.
 Apparently, the weakness in his bones caused the fracture, and the fracture caused the tumor to grow rapidly.
 Atlas was diagnosed with undifferentiated spindle cell sarcoma and began treatment a month later in October 2022.